Forget about the “Easy” button… I want a “Pause” button.

 And while you may not have control over regular meetings held by other people, you do have control over the meetings YOU schedule.
 Particularly 1-on-1s with co-workers.

-Personally, my mornings were my BEST time.
-I felt kind of clear-headed and functional.
+Personally, my mornings were my best time.
+I felt kind of clear-headed and semi-functional.
 So, I scheduled everything for the mornings.
 Then, by the time 2:00pm rolled around, my brain was toast.
 And I knew that anything covered in these meetings would just bounce off my face.

-In fact, one of my interviews was during this dark time, and it was the WORST interview I’ve ever had because I couldn’t think or see straight.
+In fact, one of my interviews was during this “dark time”, and it was the worst interview I’ve ever had because I couldn’t think or see straight.
+I literally cried in the interview.
+Yes, I am admitting that.

 The same thing happened when I didn’t say “no” to busy-work that was piled on top of an already un-manageable workload.
 I wanted to impress my supervisor, but all I did was send myself into a major Hashimoto’s flare, a crash and burn full of tears in his office, and 3 sick days in a row.